Tubagus Hasanuddin: Politics

 After retiring from the armed forces, he joined Indonesian Democratic Party of Struggle (PDI-P) and successfully ran for a seat in the People's Representative Council in the 2009 legislative election.
 Representing the West Java 9th electoral district (Majalengka, Subang and Sumedang), he was reelected following the 2014 legislative election after winning 76,991 votes.
 At PDI-P, he was also elected the chairman of the West Java branch in 2010 and 2015.

 Within the parliament, Tubagus was the deputy chairman of its first commission.
 In 2016, Tubagus criticized President Joko Widodo's plan to grant amnesty to former GAM militant and armed group leader Din Minimi, stating that Din was a criminal prisoner instead of a political one and hence should not be granted amnesty.

 Despite initially stating that he was not running, Tubagus ran as PDI-P's gubernatorial candidate in the 2018 gubernatorial election for West Java, and resigned from his parliamentary post to do so, but he placed last with 2,773,078 votes (12.62%).
 He ran again in the 2019 legislative election, still as a PDI-P candidate from West Java's 9th district.
 He was reelected to the body.
+He was reelected for a fourth term in the 2024 election with 79,525 votes.